XGovFormBuilder/digital-form-builder/runner/README.md

 Tests are found inside `test/cases`.
 For test scripts, name them `${NAME}.test.js`.

+# Test coverage threshold

+Unit test coverage threshold, code coverage below which, build will fail is set by using lab's switch -t 83. see unit-test-cov script in package.json

 # Deployment

 Currently CI is done with [circleCI](https://circleci.com).
 Pushes to master